 1. Lantern making in Hoi An

 (Ania, The Travelling Twins)

 We have been a travelling family for the last four years and Vietnam is one of our favourite destinations.
 We love it for all sorts of reasons – the food, the activities, the people and the sights.
-Hoi An with kids is our favourite place to be, mostly because there are plenty of things to do with kids.
+Hoi An with kids is easily one of our favourite places to visit in Vietnam with family, mostly because there are plenty of things to do with kids.